RicoJia/ricojia.github.io/_posts/2022/2022-02-03-deep-learning-Classic-CNN-Models.markdown

 \end{gather*}
 $$

+In one-by-one convolutions, 'same' and 'valid' give the same result as no padding is needed on the input images.

 Winner of ImageNet Large Scale Visual Recognition Challenge (ILSVRC), GoogleNet(2014), ResNet and SqueezeNet all use one-by-one convolution as a major part of the network.

 ## ResNet-50 (25M, Kaiming He et al. 2015)